 At the centre of this exhibition is Counter-flow, an installation of 100 pairs of ceramic feet, decorated with textile patterns from around the world, referencing current global demographic shifts and the subsequent worldwide spread of cultural identities.

-Eva Mileusnic, a second generation British/Hungarian, is a UK based contemporary artist whose work explores the themes of migration, memory, identity and integration.
+This exhibition is brought to PHM by Eva Mileusnic, a second generation British/Hungarian UK based contemporary artist.
+Eva’s work explores the themes of migration, memory, identity and integration.

-Part of PHM’s year long programme exploring migration.
-Following an open call for submissions, the 2020 community exhibition programme was selected by a Community Programme Team made up of people whose lives have been shaped by migration.
+Part of PHM’s programme exploring migration.
+Following an open call for submissions, the 2020-2021 community exhibitions programme was selected by a Community Programme Team made up of people whose lives have been shaped by migration.

-Family Friendly activity, suitable for all ages and abilities.
+Family Friendly workshop, suitable for all ages.Workshop details